Philippine one-centavo coin: Pilipino Series

 In 1967 the coin featured the Tagalog language for the first time and its composition changed to a silver-colour.
-Its obverse featured Lapu-Lapu in profile to the left, a native ruler of Mactan Island near Cebu who fought against Spanish colonisation.
+Its obverse featured Lapu-Lapu, a native chief of Mactan (near Cebu) who fought against Spanish colonization, in profile to the left.
 The inscription around the shield read 'Republika ng Pilipinas'.

 Ang Bagong Lipunan Series

-A second silver-coloured coin featuring Lapu-Lapu was minted from 1975 to 1982 and was square.
+A second silver-coloured coin featuring Lapu-Lapu was minted from 1975 to 1982 and was squircle.
 The name of the Republic was moved to the obverse, and Lapu-Lapu now faced the right.
 On the reverse read the inscription 'Ang Bagong Lipunan'.
 The issues from 1979 to 1982 featured a mintmark underneath the 1 centavo.

 Flora and Fauna Series

 From 1983 to 1993 the coin was round, Lapu-Lapu again faced the left in profile, and the denomination was moved to the reverse with the date on the front.
+The voluta imperialis, a specie of sea snail, was also featured on the reverse.

 BSP Coin Series

 From its introduction in 1995, the one centavo coin was minted in copper-plated steel, and featured no subject presented.
 The reverse has the 1993 logo of the Bangko Sentral ng Pilipinas.
 The name of the republic, the date and denomination are all on the obverse.
-Of the current design of one-centavo coins, only 18 million have been minted, meaning that in comparison to the projected population of 94 million the Philippines in 2010, there are over four people to each one-centavo coin.
+Of the BSP design of one-centavo coins, only 18 million have been minted, meaning that in comparison to the projected population of 94 million the Philippines in 2010, there are over four people to each one-centavo coin.

 New Generation Currency Coin Series

-Issued in 2018, the one centavo coin of the New Generation Currency Coin Series features the stylized representation of the Philippine flag, the three stars and the sun, the name of the republic, the date and denomination on the obverse.
+Issued in 2017, the one centavo coin of the New Generation Currency Coin Series features the stylized representation of the Philippine flag, the three stars and the sun, the name of the republic, the date and denomination on the obverse.
 The reverse side depicts the Magkono (Xanthostemon verdugonianus) and the current logo of the Bangko Sentral ng Pilipinas.